C/O Saira Banu: Production

-C/O Saira Banu is the feature film directorial debut of Sony Antony who is known for his Malayalam short film Moonnamidam.
+C/O Saira Banu is the feature film produced by MAQTRO Motion Pictures as their first movie production venture and is the directorial debut of Sony Antony who is known for his Malayalam short film Moonnamidam.
 Manju Warrier plays the title character Saira Banu, a Muslim woman who works as a postwoman.
 According to her, this was her first Muslim character in her film career.
 RJ Shaan who acted in Moonnamidam scripted the film, with additional contributions from Bipin Chandran.
 Shane Nigam plays a second year law college student, son of Banu.
 Earlier, actors like Jayasurya and Fahadh Faasil were considered for the role of the lawyer.
 Later, the character was turned into a female lawyer and the team approached Amala Akkineni.
 With the film, Amala Akkineni is returning to Malayalam cinema after a gap of 25 years, since Ulladakkam (1991).
-C/O Means Complaints of.
+C/O Means Care of.

 Release

 The film was initially planned to release in January 2017, but was postponed and released on 17 March 2017 in India.
 It released in the Middle East on 4 May.